Overview

 The sea conditions tend to be most stable in the summer months of June and July, when trips concentrate on the resident species of dolphins and sperm whales.
 April and May are usually the best months to sight the larger migratory species such and Blue and Fin whales.

-Here’s a full list of the trip dates for 2024, (with availability as of 12th March – availability is good on the unmarked dates):
+Here’s a full list of the trip dates for 2026:

 Nine-night trips